open-voice-interoperability/website/site/content/events/interoperability-of-conversational-assistants-webinar.md

 pageHeaderBckImge: >-
   /img/open-voice-network-ovon-voice-worthy-of-user-trust-events-webinar-temporary-header.png
 eventTitle: Interoperability of Conversational Assistants
-eventSubTitle: A New Approach—Moderated by Open Voice Network Executive Director Jon Stine
+eventSubTitle: Moderated by Open Voice Network Executive Director Jon Stine
 eventDescription: >-
   <p>Interoperability—the sharing of dialogs between conversational assistants
   and agents of different technological parentage—is an essential capability to